 Put your responses aside for a week before reviewing them.
 With fresh eyes, identify the trends, patterns and themes in your responses.
 Don’t rely on any one question to reveal everything you need to know about yourself.
 What clues can you pick up about the type of work you will most enjoy, the type of environment you will thrive in, the type of person you want to help or challenge you want to tackle?
 Weave it all together and try to come up with a new story, bio, or elevator pitch about you.

 Over the course of several days, weeks, or months, open up to further insight from your higher wisdom.
-Pay close attention to your dreams and to synchronous events and messages in your waking life.
+Pay close attention to your dreams and to synchronous events in your waking life.
 Especially take note of the new: Did you attract a new opportunity?
 Get invited to partake in a new activity?
 Perhaps a new book or project has come your way?
+Notice if any doors are opening for you.

 Rather than chasing after your dream, allow it to come to you.
-Have faith that this exercise has initiated a powerful process of self-discovery and that you’ll soon find yourself walking on your highest professional path.
+Have faith that this exercise has initiated a powerful process of self-discovery.